dupocas/sort/README.md

 ## Basics
 Generators go really well with React's runtime!
 Combined with hooks flexibility we can create complex animations and interpolations without worrying about time.
-The basic gist is to await for the entropy evaluate to `0` which mean that the `spring` is now at rest.
+The basic gist is to await for the entropy evaluate to `0` which means that the `spring` is now at rest.
 After spring's reaches equilibrium we ask for the next ordering move **yielded** until equilibrium.
 This iteration can be described as

 ```
 useEffect(() => {